BenK03/Snap-Stash/docs/specs.md

 These requirements define the behaviours and features of the application.

 ### 1.1.
 User Authentication
-- Implement OAuth to handle user account creation and email verification.
+- Implement account creation & login.

 ### 1.2.
 Photo/Video Upload
 - Allow users to upload photos and videos to the system storage.